 I’ve worked with dozens of attorneys helping to enhance their online presence and market their firms.
 I’ve also studied many more and it isn’t uncommon to see lawyers (often busy doing what they do best) miss obvious opportunities for getting more exposure on the internet.
 Just like in every industry, people make some really basic mistakes when promoting their brand on the web and lawyers are no different.
+This, unfortunately, means that people who require the aid of a lawyer for instances like personal injury will find it difficult to research the best firms in their local area.
+While firms like Diamond & Diamond in the Toronto area have earned prestige for their help with personal injuries, lawyers in other areas might find it hard to brand their firm in the right way.
 Lawyers seem to make the common mistakes that most people make sometimes, not all lawyers are like this but some do, lawyers need to think of their practice as a profession and not a business.
 In the United States, there are a lot of different businesses and some will be genuine and others won’t.
 Alburquerque personal injury lawyers, for example, some will be genuine in this state and others won’t, those that are will offer you the help needed to support your legal needs.
 Many of the mistakes I see are very basic in nature and can easily be remedied.
 Check out my list of the top 7 internet marketing mistakes to avoid (and how to avoid them):

 1. Not including your practice area and location based keywords as target keyword phrases